benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 ## Linux

 Linux-based operating systems have all required shell scripting tools.
+You just need to copy the files provided by this project into the correct directories of your file system.

 To use these modules in GRASS GIS:
 1. Determine the directory where GRASS GIS is installed on your Linux-based OS (often this will be "/usr/local/grass" or "/opt/grass").